 The project may be inspected at various times during the construction and operation of the solar electric facility including during the placement of utility connections underground, installation and maintenance of required landscaping or the construction and maintenance of the stormwater management system.
-The Zoning Board of Appeals, as special permit granting authority, or the Planning Board, pursuant to the Site Plan Review process, may hire an on-site inspector with background and experience in solar electric generating facilities, stormwater management, pollinator habitat and/or landscaping to provide inspection services at the expense of the project proponent.
+The ZBA or Planning Board may hire an on-site inspector with background and experience in solar electric generating facilities, stormwater management, pollinator habitat and/or landscaping to provide inspection services at the expense of the project proponent.
 Such required inspections may be specified in the Special Permit and/or Site Plan Review conditions.